narthur/uvi-finder/README.md

 ## Limitations

-- The action requires write permissions for pull requests to maintain comments
+- PR comments require write permissions for pull requests
-- Large PRs are automatically chunked to stay within OpenAI's context limits
+- Large changes are automatically chunked to stay within OpenAI's context limits
 - Package lock files are automatically excluded from analysis
 - Only changes that directly affect end users are considered UVIs